xunzhang/parasol/README.md

 ------------
 You must install ZemoMQ, mpi4py in advance.

-[ZeroMQ]: http://zeromq.org is a high-performance asynchronous messaging library aimed at use in scalable distributed or concurrent applications.
+[ZeroMQ](http://zeromq.org) is a high-performance asynchronous messaging library aimed at use in scalable distributed or concurrent applications.

-[mpi4py]: http://mpi4py.scipy.org is a Python package(at PyPI) for the Message Passing Interface (MPI) standard.
+[mpi4py](http://mpi4py.scipy.org) is a Python package(at PyPI) for the Message Passing Interface (MPI) standard.

 Installation
 ------------